 - Not enough payment options (9%)

-- Card was declined (4%).
+- The card was declined (4%)

 Reducing your shopping cart abandonment rate will mean more customers actually buy the products they’re interested in.
 And that means more money in your pocket.

-Nearly half of cart abandonments come from high shipping costs and other fees like taxes or handling.
+Nearly half of all cart abandonments come from high shipping costs and other fees like taxes or handling.
 In a world of free prime shipping and other cheap options, it becomes tough to compete when customers get a surprisingly large dollar figure added to their bill.

-Simplify Your Checkout Page
+2. Simplify Your Checkout Page

-Offer Guest Checkout Options
+3. Offer Guest Checkout Options

-Allow Customers to Create Profiles
+4. Allow Customers To Create Profiles

-Let Customers Sign in With Social
+5. Let Customers Sign In With Social

 Signing in with social.